marcreniel/Headphones/README.md

-# Headphones v4
+# Headphones
-The next leap in my own simple discord music bot.
+A simple discord music bot with support for Youtube, Spotify, Soundcloud, and more.